11 plus — The Blog | The Exam Coach

 • 11+ Persuasive Writing

-These courses help students develop the critical foundation needed for each of their 11 Plus exams — for example, understanding effective exam techniques and how to successfully approach each question type.
+These courses help students develop the critical foundation needed for each of their 11 Plus exams — for example, understanding effective exam technique and the mark scheme.
 We provide clear explanations, give students easy-to-remember exam techniques and show worked examples.
 Our courses are designed to ensure that students master the skills they need in order to achieve their full potential in their 11 Plus.

 Types of courses currently offered: